D3rrickLa/EmberWealth/README.md

 - exclusive content (users with premium can make premium post for premium users only)

-## Other things ton consider
+## Other things to consider
-- educational content (SHORTS content)
+- educational content
 - partnerships with other financial institutions for the data
 - a mobile app will be nice
 - SHORTS content, some way to implement this will be cool